spatie/searchindex/README.md

 That being said, if you want an easy and simple syntax to work with elasticsearch, this is the package for you.

+Spatie is webdesign agency in Antwerp, Belgium.
+You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Laravel compatibility

  Laravel  | searchindex